[HD: This is Part II of a two-part post. If you haven’t yet read Part I, please do so now, or this won’t make as much sense as it should.]

 Take another example of a respected Endocrinologist at a well-regarded academic institution in the southern United States.
 A friend of mine was an Endocrinology fellow under this mentor and assured me that this doctor was intelligent and appeared to demonstrate excellent clinical judgment.
 This Endocrinologist ultimately wrote a book about the thyroid and struck out on his own in private practice, attracting patients from around the world.
 By happenstance, I evaluated a “hypothyroid” patient who had received her original diagnosis from this doctor.
 After reviewing her case, I was fairly certain that she did not have – nor had she ever had – hypothyroidism.
 Of course, this would explain why she had never felt any better after years of treatment.
 I obtained her original workup, which included something called a TRH stimulation test – something we don’t typically do in the U.S. for the workup of hypothyroidism.
 Regardless, the TRH test results were normal!

-Currently, I sometimes see patients who have also seen an Allergist (let’s call her Dr. Jones) in my group practice.
-This Allergist is well-trained, very smart, and often practices great medicine.
+Currently, I sometimes see patients who have also seen a local medical subspecialist (let’s call her Dr. Jones) – not an Endocrinologist.
+This physician is well-trained, very smart, and often practices great medicine.
 However, she has cultivated a tendency to “think outside the box,” which unfortunately has led to frequent detachment from a normal orbit.
 Her patients can spend months or even years monkeying around with various “treatments” that ultimately fail to improve their health.
 Sometimes, they experience significant harm – I coined the term JIO (Jones-Induced Osteoporosis, a play on Glucocorticoid-Induced Osteoporosis), as some of her patients have inappropriately taken bone-destroying steroids for way longer than necessary.

 So, what motivates these doctors to go rogue?
 Do they realize how far outside the mainstream they’ve strayed?
 Do they believe in what they’re doing?
 How do we reconcile the fact that they can vacillate between practicing sound medicine and quackery; does this make them good doctors, bad doctors, or is it more complicated than that?